She Chinese: Classification

+Although speakers of the Chinese Shanke dialect and speakers of the Hmongic She language (畲语, also known as Ho Ne) are both officially classified as members of the She ethnic group by People's Republic of China, Shanke actually contains very few words derived from Hmong-Mien languages.
+Instead, it has a relatively larger number of loanwords from the Kra-Dai languages.
+This pattern is consistent with that of Southern Min and Hakka.

+Taking the Shanke dialect spoken in Shanyangge, Fujian as an example, the language can be divided into four principle layers.
+The first consists of elements shared with Hakka.
+The second and third reflect influences from Southern Min and Standard Chinese respectively.
+The fourth may derive either from the original substrate language once spoken by the She people or from new vocabulary developed during their history.

+Although Shanke is classified linguistically as a variety of Hakka by many scholars, some member of the She ethnic group, out of a strong attachment to their ethnic identity, prefer to believe that the She people have an independent language of their own.
+As a result, they are reluctant to accept the classification of their language as a variety of Hakka.

-Some linguists consider She to be a variety of Hakka Chinese, while others consider it to be an unclassified variety of Chinese that has received some influence from Hakka and is part of Hakka.
-Hiroki Nakanishi (2010) considers She to be a Hakka dialect that may have a Sheyu (Hmongic) substratum.
-However, Zhao (2004) considers She to be an independent branch of Chinese, and that it should not be classified within Hakka.
+Some linguists consider Shanke to be a variety of Hakka Chinese, while others consider it to be an unclassified variety of Chinese that has received some influence from Hakka and is part of Hakka.
+Hiroki Nakanishi (2010) considers Shanke to be a Hakka dialect that may have a She language (Hmongic) substratum.
+However, Zhao (2004) considers Shanke to be an independent branch of Chinese, and that it should not be classified within Hakka.

-Depending on their locations, She dialects have been variously influenced by Hakka, Gan, Wu, and Min.
+Depending on their locations, Shanke dialects have been variously influenced by Hakka, Gan, Wu, and Min.

+Shanke dialect and She language speakers have separate histories and identities, although both are officially classified by the Chinese government as She people.
+The Dongjia of Majiang County, Guizhou are also officially classified as She people, but speak a Western Hmongic language closely related to Chong'anjiang Miao (重安江苗语), which is different from both Shanke dialect and She language.

 Dialects

-You (2002:31-35) divides She into 9 dialectal areas (fangyan qu 方言区), and with respective locations and speaker demographics from You (2002) listed as well.
+You (2002:31-35) divides Shanke into 9 dialectal areas (fangyan qu 方言区), and with respective locations and speaker demographics from You (2002) listed as well.
 The Eastern Fujian and Southern Zhejiang dialectal areas each have over 100,000 speakers, while the smallest dialectal areas are in Guangdong and Jiangxi, with each having only a few thousand speakers.
-Altogether, there are more than 400,000 She speakers in China.
+Altogether, there are more than 400,000 Shanke speakers in China.